NewmanIsTheStar/remote-switch/README.md

 - Use the GPIO settings page to configure the hardware connections for relays, temperature sensor, display and buttons

 ## Hardware
-- Raspberry Pi Pico2 W
+- Raspberry Pi Pico W or Pico2 W
-- Raspberry Pi Pico Relay Board (with at least 3 relays)
+- Raspberry Pi Pico Relay Board (1 to 8 relays)
-- AHT10 temperature sensor
-- Seven Segment Display (4 digit or 6 digit)
-- Momentary Push buttons (3)

 ## Licenses
 - SPDX-License-Identifier: BSD-3-Clause